JooNiv/QCut/docs/AutomaticCuts.rst

 partition's weight its qubit count, and ``max_qubits`` becomes the share each partition may hold.
 A straddling qubit counts in both, which is what a wire cut costs anyway.

-Without that, the partition was chosen with no regard for the budget and then repaired to fit by moving whole qubits across, paying in cuts for each one.
-On nearest-neighbour circuits at 16 to 24 qubits, where the best balanced split is simply the contiguous one, that repair cost between 17 and 600 times the sampling overhead of the optimum.
-Asking the partitioner for the right thing finds the optimum outright.

 The weighting only applies when there is a budget.
-With none, an unbalanced split is usually cheaper, so forcing balance would make that case worse.
-The repair still runs as a fallback for whatever the partitioner cannot satisfy.
+With none, an unbalanced split is often cheaper, so forcing balance would make that case worse.

-``find_cuts`` still applies joint cutting to whatever cuts it settles on, it just does not steer the partitioner towards cut sets that would bundle well.
+``find_cuts`` still applies joint cutting to whatever cuts it settles on, it just does not actively steer the partitioner towards cut sets that would bundle well.